icosa-foundation/open-brush-docs/alternate-and-experimental-builds/runtime-scripting/plugin-api-scripting-reference/vector3.md

 # Vector3

 ## Summary
-A position or offset in 3D space
+A position or offset in 3D space.
+See https://docs.unity3d.com/ScriptReference/Vector3.html for more detail on many of these methods or properties

 ## Class Properties